Consider the following atoms in which X represents the chemical s... | Channels for Pearson+

 Mass Number

 The mass number of an atom is the total number of protons and neutrons in its nucleus.
-It is represented as the upper left number in the isotope notation (e.g., ¹⁶ in ¹⁶₈X).
-Understanding mass numbers is crucial for identifying isotopes and determining which atoms have the same mass number.
+It is represented as the superscript in the notation of an isotope (e.g., ¹⁶₈X).
+Understanding mass number is crucial for distinguishing between different isotopes of the same element, as it reflects the total nuclear composition.

 Recommended video: